Originally published: April 2023, updated April 2025

 FRench PDF

 April is Oral Health month in Canada.
 It’s a great time to brush up on what it means for your teen to have a healthy mouth.
-This year’s theme is sugar intake and oral health.
-It encourages teens to learn about sugar and make informed choices for good oral health and overall health.
+Limiting sugar is an important way to protect your teen from getting tooth decay.

-This April, help your teen protect their teeth!
-Try these tips to limit sugar and avoid tooth decay (cavities):
+Help your teen protect their teeth!
+Try these tips to limit sugar and avoid tooth decay.

 Talk with your teen about sugar and oral health

-Sugary food and drinks increase your risk of tooth decay.
-Explain to your teen that bacteria in our mouths break down the sugar we eat and make acids that dissolve the surface of our teeth (enamel).
-This can lead to tooth decay.
-The good news is that when we eat and drink less sugar, we lower the risk of tooth decay.
+Sugary food and drinks increase the risk of tooth decay.
+Teach your teen that there are bacteria in their mouth that break down the sugar we eat and make acids.
+These acids can damage the surface of their teeth (enamel) and can lead to tooth decay.
+The good news is that when we eat and drink less sugar, we can protect our teeth from tooth decay.

 Teach your teen to spot sugar

-Show your teen how to identify sugar on a product ingredient list.
-Words ending in “ose” (like sucrose or fructose), or words such as syrup, honey, molasses, fruit juice, and puree concentrate are sugar products.
-When these words appear near the beginning of the list, the food or drink is higher in sugar.
-Support your teen to choose snacks and drinks without these ingredients.
+Show your teen how to spot sugar on a food’s ingredient list.
+Sugar products that are added to food appear on the list of ingredients in brackets after the name ‘sugars’.
+Words like sucrose, syrup, honey, molasses, and fruit juice and puree concentrate are sugar products.
+When these words are near the beginning of the list, the food or drink is higher in sugar.
+Help your teen choose snacks and drinks where most sugars come from the natural sugars in fruits, vegetables and unsweetened dairy products, rather than from added sugars.

 Keep low-sugar snacks on hand